browserengineering/book/book/scripts.md

 }
 ```

-On the Python side, `event` can return that boolean to its handler
+On the Python side, `event` can return that boolean to its handler:

 ``` {.python expected=False}
 def dispatch_event(self, type, elt):